Ethan Allen (armsmaker): Percussion revolvers

 The Army model is a six-shot, .44 caliber percussion weapon with a standard 7 1/2-inch barrel.
-There is an early and late production variant recognized by collectors.
+Collectors recognize an early and a late production variant.
 The finish would be blued, with standard wood grips.
 Production likely continued until the end of Allen's life.
 Approximately 750 are thought to have been made.
-Only a few examples are known which have been converted to cartridge.
+Only a few examples are known that have been converted to cartridges.
 A fine 'custom' nickel Army with extensive engraving by Gustav Young and hand-carved ivory grips is thought to have been the personal weapon of Ethan Allen.
-This model is pretty beefy, larger, and heavier than the contemporary Colt Model 1860 Army.
+This model is larger and heavier than the contemporary Colt Model 1860 Army.